Next.js 14 Authentication using Prisma and Auth.js: A Complete Guide

 import { signIn } from "@/auth"

-export default function SignIn() { return ( <form className="flex flex-col items-center justify-center gap-4 p-8 text-center" action={async () => { "use server" await signIn("google", { redirectTo: "/protected", }) }} > <button className="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded"> Signin with Google </button> </form> )}
+export default function SignIn() { return ( <form className="flex flex-col items-center justify-center gap-4 p-8 text-center" action={async () => { "use server" await signIn("google", { redirectTo: "/protected", }) }} > <button className="bg-blue-500 hover:bg-blue-700 text-white font-bold py-2 px-4 rounded"> Signin with Google </button> </form> )}Create a protected page.

 import { auth, signOut } from "@/auth"